Houston Grandparent’s Rights Lawyer

 Often, when a grandchild lives with a grandparent, it’s because the child’s parents are incarcerated, in rehab, missing, or for some reason out of the picture.
 In this type of situation, it could be best for the grandparents to be given full custody of the child while the parents are unable to provide them with the care they need.
 Becoming the child’s legal conservator or guardian will also allow the grandparent to do things like enroll the child in school and oversee visits to the doctor.

 To become your grandchild’s legal conservator or guardian, you’ll need information about their parents’ situation and whereabouts, and proof that you becoming their legal conservator or guardian is in their best interest.
-A lawyer can help you file the appropriate paperwork and get into court.
+A grandparent's rights lawyer can help you file the appropriate paperwork and get into court.